 It is a taxpayer disaster in New York.

-I mean, I'm looking at all the money that these guys spent, and I'm I'm like scratching my head, and it's like there's there's nothing good enough here.
+I mean, I'm looking at all the money that these guys spent, and I'm like scratching my head.

-It's a big city, it takes it's an international city, it's more likely to be a victim.
+It's more likely to be a victim.

-And if you're taking in more money than any other state in the country, uh why aren't you preparing for any of this?
+And if you're taking in more money than any other state in the country, why aren't you preparing for any of this?

 They promised thousands of people jobs.